DigitalSlideArchive/digital_slide_archive/devops/dsa/README.rst

 Database Backup
 ---------------

 You may want to periodically back up the database.
-The standard ``mongodump`` tool can be used for this via a command line ``docker-compose exec mongodb /usr/bin/mongodump --db girder --archive --gzip > dsa_girder.dump.gz``.
-Restoring is similar: ``docker-compose exec -T mongodb /usr/bin/mongorestore --db girder --archive --gzip < /tmp/dsa_girder.dump.gz``; you may want to add ``--drop`` as flag to the restore process.
+The standard ``mongodump`` tool can be used for this via a command line ``docker compose exec mongodb /usr/bin/mongodump --db girder --archive --gzip > dsa_girder.dump.gz``.
+Restoring is similar: ``docker compose exec -T mongodb /usr/bin/mongorestore --db girder --archive --gzip < /tmp/dsa_girder.dump.gz``; you may want to add ``--drop`` as flag to the restore process.
 See Mongo's official documentation for details.